 - Certain parts of the brain shrink, especially those important to learning and other complex mental activities.

-- In certain brain regions, communication between neurons (nerve cells) can be reduced.
+- In certain brain regions, communication between neurons (nerve cells) may not be as effective.

-- Blood flow in the brain may also decrease.
+- Blood flow in the brain may decrease.

 - Inflammation, which occurs when the body responds to an injury or disease, may increase.

 These changes in the brain can affect mental function, even in healthy older people.
-For example, some older adults find that they don't do as well as younger people on complex memory or learning tests.
-Given enough time, though, they can do as well.
-There is growing evidence that the brain remains "plastic"—able to adapt to new challenges and tasks—as people age.
+For example, some older adults may find that they don’t do as well as younger individuals on complex memory or learning tests.
+However, if given enough time to learn a new task, they usually perform just as well.
+Needing that extra time is normal as we age.
+There is growing evidence that the brain maintains the ability to change and adapt so that people can manage new challenges and tasks as they age.

 For More Information About the Aging Brain